Zirconia Dental Implants,

 As a result, greater osseointegration, fewer plaque and bacteria accumulations, no corrosion particles are emitted over time into the body.
 Besides, its translucency and white colour make it look more like a natural tooth.

-He will outline what appointments are required and he will describe the option of Zirconia or Titanium, for your implant.
-He will then book in the required appointments.
-You will have the tooth/ teeth extracted, followed by the implant being placed into the bone.
-You will then have a healing cap placed on the implant and allowed 4-6 month for the implant to heal.
-Then the final crown impression will be taken and the crown fitted.
+Your dentist will create a personalised treatment plan for you after your initial comprehensive examination.
+On the surgery day, you will have the tooth/teeth extracted, followed by the implant being placed into the bone.
+You will then have a healing cap placed on the implant and allow 3-6 months for the implant to heal.
+Then the dentist will assess the implant stability, crown impression will be taken and the crown fitted.

 What does it Feel Like?